 The living spaces I saw were beautiful—sleek, modern and bare—but I feel called to point out that the minimalist design aesthetic is not the same as the minimalist lifestyle.
-Embracing simplicity in your home doesn’t mean that you have to forgo colour, abandon your personal style, or give up all your favourite things.
+Embracing simplicity in your home doe sn’t mean you have to forgo bright colours, abandon your style, or give up all your favourite things.

 Instead, I invite you to consider a different definition of a minimalist home: a space that feels just right for you and your family.
 It’s not too cluttered or too bare.
-The colours, the furniture, and the style still represent you but in a way that’s just enough.
+The colour palette, furniture, and style still represent you, but in a way that’s just enough

 How Can I Make My Home More Minimalist?